C-N-G/swtc-site/vault/Modules/What We Do, We Do for All/Roles/Antagonists/Cultist.md

 flavour text: “Our victory is inevitable, it is preordained!”
 ---
 ## Ability
 Each night, after the first, choose a [[player]]: they die if chosen by the majority of Cultists.
+If no [[player]] receives a majority, a Cultist becomes injured.

 ## Setup Effects
 All [[Detrimental|Detrimentals]] are Cultists.